alexwillman/Project1-GNS3-Mid-Size-Company-Network/08-pfSense-configuration.md

 Do you want to proceed?: y
 ```

-### Step 4: Set WAN and LAN IP addresses in the Console Menu
+### Step 4: Set WAN and LAN IP addresses in the pfSense Console Menu

 **WAN interface (em0) connecting to NAT node:**